Well-posedness of the Dean--Kawasaki and the nonlinear Dawson--Watanabe equation with correlated noise: Introduction

-The well-posedness of \eqref{eq:nl-dw} has been considered by Dareiotis, Gerencs\'er and Gess in \cite{DarGerGes2020,DarGerGes2019}.
+The well-posedness of \eqref{eq:nl-dw} has been considered by Dareiotis, Gerencs\'er and Gess in \cite{DarGerGes2019,DarGerGes2020}.
 First, in \cite{DarGerGes2019}, for spatially correlated noise $\dot{\xi}^G$ and assuming that $\phi$ is $C^{\nicefrac{1}{2}+\ve}$, for some $\ve\in(0,\nicefrac{1}{2}]$, the well-posedness of entropy solutions to \eqref{eq:nl-dw} has been shown.
-This left the most relevant case $\phi(\rho)=\sqrt{\rho}$ as an open problem, which is solved by the results of the present work.
-In \cite{DarGerGes2020}, the existence of probabilistically weak solutions to \eqref{eq:nl-dw} with $\phi(\rho)=\sqrt{\rho}$ and space-time white noise has been shown. \begin{example} Let $\rho_{0}\in L^{2}(\TT)$ and assume that the noise satisfies Assumption \ref{assumption_noise_1}.
-Then there is a unique solution to \eqref{eq:nl-dw}, and the solutions satisfy
+This left the most relevant case $\phi(\rho)=\rho^\frac{1}{2}$ as an open problem, which is solved by the results of the present work. \begin{example} Let $\rho_{0}\in L^{2}(\TT^d)$ be nonnegative and assume that the noise satisfies Assumption \ref{assumption_noise_1}.
+Then there is a unique solution to \eqref{eq:nl-dw}, and the solutions satisfy, for some $c\in(0,\infty)$,

 \end{example}